 - Dark chocolate (unsweetened)

-As always, be gentle with your bodies, you want to support and bolster your immune system- with daily moderate changes- and not overly stress it or challenge it by doing too much or taking too much.
+As always, be gentle with your bodies, you want to support and bolster your immune system- with daily moderate changes- and not overly stress it or challenge it by doing anything extreme.

-Keywords: immunity-boosting foods, foods to help immune-system, immunity-boosting recipes, immune-system support, fermented foods, probiotic foods, probiotic recipes
+Keywords: turmeric shot, turmeric ginger shot, foods to help immune-system, immunity-boosting recipes, immune-system support, fermented foods, probiotic foods, probiotic recipes